-ii) be an unreasonable limitation on a person's rights under the Human Rights Act 2004, or iii) significantly prejudice an ongoing criminal investigation.

-- If an agency or Minister decides not to publish a description of the information for one of the above reasons, the agency or Minister must tell the ACT Ombudsman about the decision and the reason for it under s 24(3). - To date, no agency has told the ACT Ombudsman that this has occurred.
+- ii) be an unreasonable limitation on a person's rights under the Human Rights Act 2004, or iii) significantly prejudice an ongoing criminal investigation21. - If an agency or Minister decides not to publish a description of the information for one of the above reasons, the agency or Minister must tell the ACT Ombudsman about the decision and the reason for it under s 24(3).

+21 See s 24(2)(a) of the FOI Act.

+• To date, no agency has told the ACT Ombudsman that this has occurred.
 As a result, a description of the information should be available in all relevant cases.